restraint-harness/restraint/docs/tasks.rst

 no_localwatchdog
 ~~~~~~~~~~~~~~~~

-Normally restraint will setup a localwatchdog which will attempt to recover from a hung task
+Normally Restraint will setup a localwatchdog which will attempt to recover
-before the external watchdog (if running under beaker) triggers.
-But you can tell restraint to
+from a hung task before the external watchdog (if running under Beaker)
-not setup a localwatchdog monitor by including this key with a value of true.
-Only true or false are
+triggers.
+But you can tell Restraint to not setup a localwatchdog monitor by
+including this key with a value of ``true``.
+Only ``true`` or ``false`` are
 valid values.

 ::